62nd Airlift Squadron: Post-War

 After V-E Day, became part of the United States Air Forces in Europe, at Villacoublay Airfield and was part of the European Air Transport System, supporting the occupation forces in Germany as well as carrying supplies and personnel between various stations in Western Europe.
 Inactivated in early 1946 while stationed in France.

 Tactical Air Command

 Reactivated as part of Tactical Air Command (TAC) in 1949 with Fairchild C-82 Packets and various gliders as an assault squadron.

 Korean War

 Deployed to Japan for combat operations in 1950 for the Korean War.
-Furnished airlift between Japan and Korea and airdropped paratroops and supplies at Sukchon/Sunchon and Munsan-ni. was part of airborne assaults on Sukchon and Munsan-ni.
+Furnished Fairchild C-119 Flying Boxcar airlift between Japan and Korea and airdropped paratroops and supplies at Sukchon/Sunchon and Munsan-ni.
+Conducted airborne assaults on Sukchon and Munsan-ni.

 Return to United States

-Returned to the United States in 1954, was equipped by TAC as one of the first Lockheed C-130 Hercules squadrons when the aircraft came into operational service.
+Returned to the United States in 1954, was equipped by TAC as one of the initial Lockheed C-130A Hercules squadrons when the aircraft entered operational service.
 The squadron flew airlift from the Philippines into Vietnam, March–May 1965.

 Flying Training

-As the world's largest C-130 Formal Training Unit, the 62nd has conducted initial and advanced Department of Defense and Allied forces Lockheed C-130E/H/J flightcrew training continuously since 1971.
+As the world's premiere C-130 Formal Training Unit, the 62nd has conducted initial and advanced Department of Defense and Allied forces Lockheed C-130A/B/E/H/J flightcrew training continuously since 1971.

-COVID-19 Pandemic Operations

-In a command initiative to protect Air Force personnel from infection, in 2020 the squadron took on a new task: airlifting Air Education and Training Command students to training locations throughout the U.S. Normally such students take commercial flights.